Louis Abramson: Brooklyn Jewish Center

 The Brooklyn Jewish Center at 667 Eastern Parkway between New York and Brooklyn Avenues was built in 1922, designed by Abramson in collaboration with Margon & Glasser.
 Francis Morrone, an architectural historian, describes it as being a long building, suitable to the site:

 The lower portion is fully rusticated, as are the end bays of the upper portion, creating exactly the kind of rhythm that is so necessary along a wide, long boulevard [...]
 As a building tailored to its location, it could hardly be improved.

-Morrone compares the design to the nearby Catholic High School, which he says similarly fits into the Eastern Parkway environment.
-The building, which included a synagogue, gymnasium, catering facilities, classrooms and a swimming pool, was built on 11 lots.
+Morrone compares the design to the nearby Bishop McDonnell Memorial High School, which he says similarly fits into the Eastern Parkway environment.
+The building, which included a synagogue, gymnasium, catering facilities, classrooms, and a swimming pool, was built on 11 lots.